-- Configure devices for your team number.
-The roboRIO, Driver Station Software, and wireless bridge must be configured to correspond to the correct team number, per the procedures defined in the FIRST Robotics Competition Control System documentation. - Don't bypass the ARENA network.
-All signals must originate from the OPERATOR CONSOLE and be transmitted to the ROBOT via the ARENA Ethernet network. - R707 No other wireless allowed.
-No form of wireless communication shall be used to communicate to, from, or within the ROBOT, except those required per R702, R706, and tags used for location detection systems if provided by the event.
+- R705 Configure devices for your team number.
+The roboRIO, Driver Station Software, and wireless bridge must be configured to correspond to the correct team number, per the procedures defined in the FIRST Robotics Competition Control System documentation. - R706 Don't bypass the ARENA network.
+All signals must originate from the OPERATOR CONSOLE and be transmitted to the ROBOT via the ARENA Ethernet network. - R707 Limited wireless allowed.
+The only forms of wireless communication that may be used to communicate to, from, or within the ROBOT, include: - A. those required per R702 and R706 - B. tags used for location detection systems if provided by the event - C. RFID or NFC systems used exclusively within the ROBOT